invana/web-parsers/README.md

 # Web Parser

-Convert HTML, XML data into JSON using YAML configurations and occasionally with pythonic functions.
+Simple, extendable HTML and XML data extraction engine using YAML configurations and some times pythonic extractors.

+The idea behind this library is to build standard configuration based or python based extractors that can be used for extracting data from web data like HTML or XML.

+This library can let users write extractors for once site and reuse it with similar site and soon etc.

 [![Build Status](https://travis-ci.org/invanalabs/web-parser.svg?branch=master)](https://travis-ci.org/invanalabs/web-parser)
 [![codecov](https://codecov.io/gh/invanalabs/web-parser/branch/master/graph/badge.svg)](https://codecov.io/gh/invanalabs/web-parser)